 Meets Government Standards

 For a tire to legally be sold in the US, it must meet government standards.
-Simply put, all tires must pass a series of endurance tests measuring how they hold up when force is applied from various angles over time.
+Simply put, all tires must pass a series of endurance tests measuring how they hold up when force is applied from different angles over time.

 Additionally, tires should display a Department of Transportation (DOT) stamp on the sidewall, showing size, load ratings, tread depth, and additional information.